Abhishek-Aditya-bs/OracleDB-MCP-Server-Java/README.md

 # Oracle DB MCP Server

 A Model Context Protocol (MCP) server implementation for Oracle Database integration.
-This server enables AI assistants like GitHub Copilot to interact with Oracle databases by providing the tools needed for intelligent query discovery and execution.
+This server enables AI assistants (GitHub Copilot, Claude Desktop, ChatGPT, etc.) to interact with Oracle databases by providing the tools needed for intelligent query discovery and execution.

 ## 🧠 **Perfect Architecture for AI Assistants**

 This server follows the **correct MCP architecture** where:

-- **🤖 Copilot provides the intelligence**: Natural language understanding, query building, and decision making
+- **🤖 AI Assistant provides the intelligence**: Natural language understanding, query building, and decision making
 - **🔧 Our server provides the tools**: Database discovery, schema exploration, and query execution
-- **⚡ Perfect collaboration**: Copilot discovers tables → builds SQL → executes via our server
+- **⚡ Perfect collaboration**: AI Assistant discovers tables → builds SQL → executes via our server

-### **Example Workflow**
+### **Example Workflow with GitHub Copilot**
 1. **User asks Copilot**: *"Can you please get me the status of Trade ID = 'abc123'?"*
 2. **Copilot uses our `search_tables` tool**: Searches for "trade" and discovers `AFX_TRADE` table
 3. **Copilot uses our `get_table_details` tool**: Gets column details like `TRADE_ID`, `TRADE_STATUS`
 4. **Copilot builds SQL**: `SELECT TRADE_ID, TRADE_STATUS FROM AFX.AFX_TRADE WHERE TRADE_ID = 'abc123'`
 5. **Copilot uses our `execute_query` tool**: Executes the SQL and gets results